Surfing in Dorset

 Boscombe Pier is the second most popular break along Bournemouth’s long sandy beach.

-Offering protection from wind and better banks than the open beach you’ll see a lot of surfers congregate on the Eastern side of the pier to escape strong onshore winds.
+Offering protection from wind and better banks than the open beach, you’ll see many surfers congregate on the Eastern side of the pier to escape strong onshore winds.

 The Boscombe artificial reef